Royal Caribbean & Environmental Violations: A Deep Dive

 However, ensuring compliance across a fleet of giant vessels operating globally is a massive undertaking.
 The recent case of Royal Caribbean illustrates these challenges.
 The EPA fined the cruise line $473,685 for alleged violations related to waste handling and management between 2017 and 2024.
 This situation, stemming from alleged failures to properly report waste management activities as required by the Resource Conservation and Recovery Act (RCRA), underscores the importance of accurate documentation and transparent reporting practices.

-International Treaties and Extraterritorial Enforcement
+International Treaties and Enforcement

 Beyond U.S. waters, international treaties like the International Convention for the Prevention of Pollution from Ships (MARPOL) set limits on discharges of oil, sewage, garbage, and air pollutants.
 These agreements aim to protect the marine environment and coastal communities worldwide.
 A recent example highlighting the significance of MARPOL involves the case of United States v.
 Vastardis, where MARPOL enforcement came into play within the Delaware Bay.